The 3 Types of Online Reputation Management You Need

 - Altruistic participation in online communities

-- Non profit projects that are not directly tied to overt advertising
+- Non profit projects that aren’t directly self-promotional

-This is only a very short introduction but I think it enough to get started with reputation management online or better reputation building.
+This is only a very short introduction but I think it enough to get started with reputation management online or ideally proactive reputation building.